uwu/sheltupdate/README.md

  - Different branches, for use with shelter
  - Hugely refactored and converted to use much more modern technology (axios -> fetch, fastify -> hono, etc.)
- - (TODO) A more robust patch system that improves multi-mod support
+ - A more robust patch system that improves multi-mod support

 # Branches